EagleGenomics-cookbooks/QualiMap/README.md

 Usage
 =====
+Simply include the recipe wherever you would like it installed, such as a run list (recipe[QualiMap]) or a cookbook (include_recipe 'QualiMap')

+## Testing
+To test the recipe we use chef test kitchen:

+kitchen converge default-centos65

+kitchen login default-centos65

+kitchen verify default-centos65

+kitchen destroy default-centos65

 License and Authors
 ===================

 * Authors:: Bart Ailey (<chef@eaglegenomics.com>)
+* Authors:: Dan Barrel (<chef@eaglegenomics.com>)
+* Authors:: Nick James (<chef@eaglegenomics.com>)

 Copyright:: 2015, Eagle Genomics Ltd

 Licensed under the Apache License, Version 2.0 (the "License");